 Waterton Townsite infrastructure replacement

-Cameron Falls Drive, Clematis Avenue South, Vimy Avenue and Harebell Road: The third phase of upgrades to replace the main water and sewer lines, resurface roads and complete sidewalk improvements will take place from October 2016 until November 2017.
-Temporary road closures will be necessary to complete portions of the work.
+Clematis Avenue North and Fountain Avenue: The fourth phase of upgrades to replace the main water and sewer lines, resurface roads and complete sidewalk improvements will begin September 5, 2017.
+Road closures will be necessary to complete portions of the work.

 Please note: This is not an exhaustive list of infrastructure projects underway in Waterton Lakes National Park.
 Only projects that may impact visitors are listed above.
 For the complete list of projects planned, see Waterton Lakes National Park: infrastructure projects.